daffl/jquery.dform/readme.markdown

 ## Subscribers

 Not everything can be solved using a custom type.
-Adding a class for example doesn't need to be implemented every time and this is where Subscribers come in.
+Adding a class, for example, doesn't need to be implemented for every type and this is where Subscribers come in.
 Subscribers are functions that will be called for the key they have been registered for when traversing the dForm object.

 ### Core subscribers

 **type** *{String}*<br />
-Besides looking up the correct Type Generator it also adds a dform specific class to the element using *$.dform.options.prefix* (*ui-dform-* by default) and the type name.
+Besides looking up the correct Type Generator it also adds a dform specific class to the element using `$.dform.options.prefix` (*ui-dform-* by default) and the type name.

 	{
 		"type" : "text"